-Some months back I was listening to TIME-LIFE collection of songs from the 1950s.
+Some months back I was listening to a TIME-LIFE collection of songs from the 1950s.
 One of the tracks was The Impalas – Sorry (I ran all the way home)- (listen) And it reminded me of my father.

 I remember his LP collection.
 It was full of mostly serious artists such as Wes Montgomery, Enoch Light, Harry Belafonte, Miriam Makeba, Leadbelly, Pete Seeger, plus some other folk artists, primarily from the early 1960s.

-But his singles collection, which probably predated his albums by a half decade or so, were filled with sillier fare:
+But his singles collection, which probably predated his albums by a half-decade or so, were filled with sillier fare:

 Listen to The Ivy Three – Yogi; and here are the lyrics of the song performed by three dudes from Columbia University.

 Listen to The Four Tophatters – 45 Men in a Telephone Booth; I bought a compilation CD of Cadence Records once primarily for this song.